evangelos-gkavogiannis-awx/awx-embedded-components/README.md

 ### Access the KYC
 1. Open a browser and go to `http://localhost:3000`
 2. Enter email and ISO2 country code and click Create Account: This will call Airwallec /accounts/create, it will create a connected account and trigger the KYC emdedded component

+### Access the Beneficiary component
+Update the App.js and the WelcomePage.hs with `/bene-form`